fchmainy/k8s-trainings-101/README.md

 --set controller.ingressClass=<b>ingressclass1</b>
 </pre>

+### Ingress Resource
+Next step is creating an Ingress Resource to access your application.
+You can inspire from the example on the official [NGINX INC Github Repository](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources/basic-configuration)

 ### Access the v1 web application
 In the web application namespace (frontns), we should now deploy the Ingress Resource matching the Ingress Class specified when we deployed the Ingress Controller: